This page represents a current list of HDR theses’ examiners from several disciplines encompassing creative writing, arts and the humanities.

 Research interests | areas of expertise: Farm Novel – Fiction – Ecocriticism – Pastoralism/Georgic – Regionalism

-Dr Eugen Bacon (Swinburne University alumni) is an African Australian author of several novels and collections.
-She’s a British Fantasy Award winner, a Victorian Premier’s Literary Award finalist, a Foreword Indies Award winner, and a twice World Fantasy Award finalist.
-Eugen was announced in the honor list of the Otherwise Fellowships for ‘doing exciting work in gender and speculative fiction’.
-Danged Black Thing made the Otherwise Award Honor List as a ‘sharp collection of Afro-Surrealist work’, and was a 2024 Philip K Dick Award nominee.
-Eugen’s creative work has appeared worldwide.
+Dr Eugen Bacon is an African Australian author.
+She’s a British Fantasy Award winner, a twice World Fantasy Award finalist, and a finalist in the Shirley Jackson, Philip K. Dick, Victorian Premier’s Literary Award (for her novel Serengotti), and the Nommo Awards for speculative fiction by Africans.
+Eugen was in the honor list of the Otherwise Fellowships for ‘doing exciting work in gender and speculative fiction’.
+Danged Black Thing made the Otherwise Award Honor List as a ‘sharp collection of Afro-Surrealist work’.
+She’s an Adjunct Fellow at the University of Tasmania, and a 2024 Hedberg Writer-in-Residence Fellow.
 Visit her at eugenbacon.com.

 Research interests | areas of expertise: Afrofuturism – Afrosurrealism – Black Speculative Fiction – Cultural identity – Futurism – Speculative fiction